-NDP-7 welcomes all families interested in having a tour or enrolling their child to contact our front office or email at email@example.com to organise a Principal Tour.
+Noarlunga Downs Primary school welcomes all families interested in having a tour or enrolling their child to contact our front office or email at email@example.com to organise a principal tour.

 Most children will be attending preschool before starting school.
 The preschool will have information for you in regard to the starting school process for your child.